M87-virgo/soccer_result_smltr/README.md

  select a row and press the delete-key on your keyboard

 ## Concept
 Firstly, this is not the final concept.
-The long-term goal is to generate the results with the help of **machine-learning/deep-learning**
+The long-term goal is to generate the results with the help of Parameters
 based on a concept which is discriped in the book **"Der perfekte Tipp.
 Statistik des Fußballspiels"(The perfect tip.
 Statistics of the football match) by Andreas Heuer.**
-**I invite everyone to participate in this project.
-Help with machine-learning is very welcome.**

 At the moment, the play level of each team is modeled by three values in the database: offensive, defensive and teamability.
 The values are between 20 and 99.